Madison to Chicago

 At two hours or less, trains would make trips between Madison and Chicago—including O’Hare—easy and affordable.

-Let’s build the political support that WisDOT needs to make this route part of Wisconsin’s Rail Plan.
+Let’s build the support that WisDOT needs to make this route part of Wisconsin’s Rail Plan.

 An important piece of a regional network